ehsanshahrabi/Project3_Air_Quality_Index_Monitor/README.md

 # Project3
+### Description
+This project aims to create a web application for visualizing air quality data.
+It utilizes Flask, MongoDB, and JavaScript libraries, namely Leaflet, D3.js, and Plotly.js.
+The application retrieves air quality data from an external source, stores it in a MongoDB database and a JSON file, then provides interactive visualizations.
+Scraping City Names.

+### Scrape city names:
 1. Sends a GET request to the website "https://aqicn.org/city/all/" using the requests.get().
 2. Creates a BeautifulSoup object named soup to parse the HTML content of the response.
 3. Finds a specific ``<div>`` element with the class ``main-cities`` using the ``find()`` method on the soup object.
 This locates the container that holds the desired information.